ps24601/Entity-Extraction/README.md

 2. Coordinates: Used the coordinates only information to make prediction if the token is part of entity.
 3. Attention model: Implements the Attention model and uses coordiantes information fo Entity extraction.
 4. Spacy_NER: Employs the Spacy Entity Extraction

+A sample of jsonl is provided for reference.